 Midas Gold Clean Water Act Violations

-October 30, 2019 — Advocates for the West and the Nez Perce Tribe filed an opposition to Midas Gold’s motion to stay our case.
+October 30, 2019 — Advocates for the West and the Nez Perce Tribe filed an opposition to Midas Gold’s motion to stay and dismiss our case.

 August 8, 2019 — Advocates for the West is partnering with the Nez Perce Tribe Office of Legal Counsel to represent the Nez Perce Tribe in a Clean Water Act (CWA) enforcement lawsuit against Midas Gold Corporation.
 Midas Gold is illegally discharging arsenic, cyanide, mercury, and other harmful pollutants to the East Fork South Fork Salmon River and its tributaries at the proposed Stibnite Gold Project site.
 The site is located in the Tribe’s aboriginal homeland and is subject to the Tribe’s fishing, hunting, gathering, and pasturing rights, reserved in its 1855 Treaty with the United States.